-Figure 1: Colombia: Inflation and Inflation Expectations
+Figure 2: United States: Inflation and Inflation Expectations

-Figure 2: United States: Inflation and Inflation Expectations models are able to match the properties of expectations and macroeconomic aggregates.
+Adaptive learning models are also an attractive lens to understand inflation expectations.
+These models are able to match the properties of expectations and macroeconomic aggregates.
 Coibion and Gorodnichenko (2015a) document the fact that forecast errors are correlated with forecast revisions, a key feature of learning models.
-Additionally, Carvalho et al. (2021) develop a model with adaptive learning which has good out-of-sample properties3.
+Additionally, Carvalho et al. (2021) develop a model with adaptive learning which has good out-of-sample properties.
+4